mkinsey/digit-classifier/readme.md

 Linear Discriminant Analysis projects the vectors into a subspace that maximizes the between class variance.
 This projection can then be used as a naive classifier.
 Let us examine the effectiveness of this approach.

-LDA cannot be used when within-class covariance matricies are singular, so the first step is to remove all low variability factors.
+LDA cannot be used when within-class covariance matrices  are singular, so the first step is to remove all low variability factors.
 The following code sample uses the number of unique values in each column (factor) to remove low variability columns from a data frame, `df`, in an efficient manner.

 ```R
 df = df[,apply(df, 2, function(col) {